 In this blog, I’ll outline a simple analytics framework that illustrates how network and application metrics can be derived from a network probe (“wire data” to use the increasingly popular term), combined and analyzed to provide insights that are greater than the sum of the parts.
 (In fact, that is one of the core promises of ITOA.)
 I’ll conclude by pointing out some of the more advanced analysis capabilities this framework might need to become a viable modern-day solution.

 First, a bit of a disclaimer.
-My initial intent was to write about the new release of Dynatrace DC RUM; that was the assigned task.
+My initial intent was to write about the new release of Dynatrace Network Application Monitoring (NAM, previously called DC RUM); that was the assigned task.
 But I know if I started touting features – especially if I used ubiquitous (and usually meaningless) qualifiers such as “exciting, industry-leading, breakthrough, and best-of-breed,” you’d probably stop reading.
-And rightly so; you don’t come to this blog for product info, which is readily available here and here.
-(See what I did there?)
-Instead, I chose one of DC RUM’s focus areas – advanced analytics – as an opportunity to wax technical; you can consider the framework a simplification and abstraction of one of the multiple approaches that DC RUM uses for automated fault domain isolation (FDI).
+Instead, I chose one of NAM’s focus areas – advanced analytics – as an opportunity to wax technical; you can consider the framework a simplification and abstraction of one of the multiple approaches that NAM uses for automated fault domain isolation (FDI).

-To keep this blog relatively simple, I’ll use the example of a web page – although the framework would apply to any application that uses a request/reply paradigm; to be more universal, I’ll switch terms slightly:
+To keep this blog relatively simple, I’ll use the example of a web page – although the framework would apply to any application that uses a request/reply paradigm; to apply more universally, I’ll switch terms slightly:

 - A transaction is the page load time that the user experiences

 The foundation: hit performance